Promotion of Diversity and Inclusion

 Toshiba Group strives to create an organizational culture where diverse individuality and employee values are accepted and respected and where each employee can fully demonstrate their capabilities and strengths.
 Our efforts include education programs on diversity and human rights for all employees.

 Furthermore, we conduct awareness surveys targeted at Toshiba Group employees in Japan, and monitor the level of diversity awareness throughout the workplace.
-Where improvements are called for, we give guidance as necessary, and strive for better work environments.
+Where improvements are called for, we take actions as necessary, including additional surveys, training, and interviews, and strive for better work environments.

-Toshiba Group has set up an intranet web page about diversity and inclusion for employees in Japan, which features useful information on support for employees in balancing their child-raising and nursing care duties with their work, a portal site to support non-Japanese employees and their workplace, support for employees with disabilities.
-We are also strengthening information dissemination activities using our internal social networking tools to help employees better understand the activities to promote diversity and inclusion.
+Toshiba Group has set up an intranet web page about DEIB for employees in Japan, which features useful information on support for employees in balancing their child-raising and nursing care duties with their work, a portal site to support non-Japanese employees and their workplace, support for employees with disabilities.
+We are also strengthening information dissemination activities using our internal social networking tools to help employees better understand the activities to promote DEIB.

 In December 2020, we launched an internal volunteer-based community dedicated to diversity and inclusion, the Chameleons Club.
 The Chameleons Club is an online platform on our intranet in Japan.
 It has four channels, including LGBT+ Allies*, for employees to hold seminars and exchange information.
 In this community, employees are learning from one another about diverse languages, cultures, and ideas, regardless of nationality, religion, age, position, sexual orientation, or gender identity.
 We believe that enhancing employees’ language and communication skills and promoting their understanding and awareness of diversity will facilitate inclusion in the entire workplace.
 We also hope that this community helps deepen the bonds and understanding among employees and create an organizational culture that is more respectful and accepting of individuality.